 For example, skin care company Nomige creates products for customers based on their DNA and data about their lifestyle.

 These customer inputs are central to Nomige’s product development.
 In fact, Nomige’s products don’t exist without customer input.

-Searches for "Nomige" over the last five years.
+Searches for "Nomige" have increased by 300% over the last 5 years.

 In the physical products space, there are entire companies whose business model is based solely on the idea of personalization.
 Gloveleya is a good example.